You are here

 Prototyping

-- Identify and use sources of inspirationand informationsources of inspirationmay include personal experiences; exploration of First Peoples perspectives and knowledge; the natural environment and places, including the land and its natural resources and analogous settings; cultural influences; people, including users, experts, and thought leaders
+- Identify and use sources of inspirationmay include personal experiences; exploration of First Peoples perspectives and knowledge; the natural environment and places, including the land and its natural resources and analogous settings; cultural influences; people, including users, experts, and thought leadersand information

-- Choose a form for prototyping and develop a planthat includes key stages and resourcesplanfor example, pictorial drawings, sketches, flow charts
+- Choose a form for prototyping and develop a planfor example, pictorial drawings, sketches, flow chartsthat includes key stages and resources

 - Prototype, making changes to tools, materials, and procedures as needed